zeng-yifei/STAG4D/README.md

 </h4>

 # Update
+7.4 Our paper has been accepted by ECCV 2024.
+Congrats!

 6.20: IMPORTANT.
 Fix the bug caused by new version of diff_gauss.
 Newest version of diff_gauss use `color, depth, norm, alpha, radii, extra` as an output.
 However, previous version use `color, depth, alpha, radii` as an output.
 Using older version of this code will cause mismatch error and may misuse normal for the alpha loss, resulting in bad results.